theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/google-cloud-storage.md

 **Note**: If you did not verify the app, a window with the message: "This app isn't verified" is displayed.
 Click **[Advanced]** and **[Go to Xtract Universal (unsafe)]**. <br>

 When a connection is successful, an "Authentication succeeded" message is displayed in the browser.
 In Xtract Universal a "Connection established" message is displayed in a separate window. <br>

+#### Service Acccount File Location

+The following settings are only available if the *Connection Type* is set to **Service Account**.

+**Key File**<br>
+The service account is identified by a RSA key pair.
+When creating the keys, the user receives a service account file from Google containing information about the account.
+Provide the location of the service account file.
+Note that the Designer and the XU server must run on the same machine to use this authentication method.

+**Connect**<br>
+Click **[Connect]** to establish a connection with the storage account.
+Choose your Google account and grant access to Xtract Universal in all required windows.

 #### Bucket
 The "Bucket" subsection can only be filled after a connection to the storage account has been established.<br>